samuelralmeida/product-catalog-api/README.md

 App uses context to set, get and require user data.
 There is a middleware to handle this.
 That way, we can know request's user at any time by getting it from context.

+## Env

+App uses [godotenv](github.com/joho/godotenv) to load envs from .env file

+## Email

+### Reset password

+Generate token and url to return to website and reset password.
+These token is verified only once, so the same token can't reuse

+### Smtp

+App uses [Mailtrap](https://mailtrap.io) to send reset password email.

 ## Other securities apects (not implemented in this software)

 - Block ip that make a lot of invalid requests